-Spicy, fulfilling, just the right amount of lemon, tangy turmeric, and sweet onions, making this salad a fajita to remember!
-Grain-free, Gluten-free, Dairy-free, Paleo and Nut-free.
-A great way to introduce salads into your life.
+Grain-free, Spicy, just the right amount of lemon tangy turmeric, and sweet grilled onions, making this salad a fajita to remember!
+And a great way to introduce salads or more greens into your life.
+Gluten-free, Dairy-free, Paleo and Nut-free too!

 Grain-Free and Gluten-Free Turmeric Fajita Salad is something I never planned on posting.
 I mean, after all, I merely just threw in a bunch of stuff half of what was mine, and half from leftovers from a diner and put it all together.
 But I realize as a recipe developer and blogger this is totally my thing, but it may not be yours.
 If you are having dinner troubleshooting for your elimination diet or lifestyle this is definitely a YUMMY gluten and grain-free option to try and add to your dinner rotation.